Pay & employment

 National Living Wage (NLW) and National Minimum Wage (NMW) rates are important considerations for FDF as it is relevant to the competitiveness of, and employment levels in, the UK food and drink sector.

-• Maintaining the NLW at two-thirds median earnings – as recommended by the LPC
+- Maintaining the NLW at two-thirds median earnings as recommended by the LPC, but caution on the impact of additional burdens on employers from NIC rises and other regulations.

-• Clarity on direction of travel for future minimum wage rates to help inform business planning
+- Clarity on the direction of travel for future minimum wage rates to help inform business planning.

 Equalities Disabilities and Race Bill – Mandatory Pay Reporting

-The UK Government has recently opened a consultation looking at mandatory ethnicity and disability pay gap reporting for large, private and voluntary sector employers in England, Wales and Scotland.
-The FDF will respond in due course.
+FDF have responded to the government’s consultation looking at mandatory ethnicity and disability pay gap reporting for large, private and voluntary sector employers in England, Wales and Scotland.
+FDF’s key positions include: